 Incourage has supported additional Arts Council efforts over the years.
 For example, in 2010, Incourage invested in a program featuring national cartoonist David Coverly.
 Through a three-day workshop, area junior high and high school art students interacted with and learned from this professional artist.

 Central Wisconsin Cultural Center, Inc.

-For more than 20 years, Incourage has supported the Central Wisconsin Cultural Center in downtown Wisconsin Rapids.
-Investments totaling more than \$270,000 have been made to support the advancement of the organization.
+Since 1997, Incourage has supported the Central Wisconsin Cultural Center in the Downtown Riverfront District.
+Investments totaling more than \$285,000 have been made to support the advancement of the organization.